How Forgiveness Can Help You and Your Family Heal

 The Power of Forgiveness

 While the path of forgiveness varies from person to person and within each relationship, the implications are universal.
 Forgiving your loved one opens the possibility of forgiving yourself.
 In the context of addiction, inviting forgiveness into the family could facilitate your loved one’s efforts to stay sober.
 Forgiveness means choosing to move forward and repair things.
-Once you learn to forgive after a relational rupture, you allow yourself to build a culture of fondness and admiration within the relationship where barriers of resentment and pain previously stood in the way.
-In this way, forgiveness becomes the ultimate gift of peace and serenity that you can choose to give to yourself and your family.
+Once you learn to forgive after a relational rupture, you allow yourself to build a culture of fondness and admiration within the relationship where previous barriers of resentment and pain stood in the way.
+In this way, forgiveness becomes the ultimate gift of peace and serenity you can choose to give yourself and your family.

 If you or a loved one is struggling with addiction, Mountainside can help.